 Whether it’s in the backyard or on the field every Australian loves a game of cricket on a summer’s day!
 However, cricket along with other overhead sports such as swimming and baseball that are common in warmer seasons can lead to pain in the shoulder from overuse.
 There are many shoulder pathologies that can be the source of the pain, overuse injuries is a broad term to cover the injuries that are from repetitive movements such as throwing.

 Patella-femoral pain (PFP)

 Patella-femoral pain is a broad term used to describe pain at the front of the knee and around the patella (kneecap).
 It is commonly seen in runners and cyclists, or people who partake in activities such as bootcamp with lots of jumping.
-Running is a great way to keep in shape so coming up into spring and summer there is a significant increase in people who start running programs; however a sudden increase in this high impact activity can cause pain if body isn’t adequately conditioned.
+Running is a great way to keep in shape so coming up into spring and summer there is a significant increase in people who start running programs; however, a sudden increase in this high impact activity can cause pain if the body isn’t adequately conditioned.
 PFP can account for up to 25-40% of knee pain presentations in a private clinic!

 Don’t let injuries get in the way of your summer fun and fitness!
 To find out more information on the common injuries we see over summer, how to prevent them, how to manage them and to see how health professionals can help; be sure to check out our upcoming blogs and Facebook posts!

 Your health.
 In the right direction.

 Our purpose is to make your health number one!
 Our integrated team approach allows us to guide your health in the right direction, taking away your worry of whom to see and where to find them.
 OnePointHealth, all your health needs, under one roof.